rockdaboot/wget2/docs/wget2_manual.md

   out of the way.
 Only if it turns out that .wgetrc settings affect the bug, mail me the relevant parts of the file.

-  3. Please start Wget with -d option and send us the resulting output (or relevant parts thereof).
-If Wget was compiled without debug support, recompile it---it is much easier to trace bugs with debug support on.
+  3. Please start Wget2 with -d option and send us the resulting output (or relevant parts thereof).
+If Wget2 was compiled without debug support, recompile it---it is much easier to trace bugs with debug support on.

   Note: please make sure to remove any potentially sensitive information from the debug log before sending it to the bug address.
-The "-d" won't go out of its way to collect sensitive information, but the log will contain a fairly complete transcript of Wget's communication with the server, which may include passwords and pieces of downloaded data.
+The "-d" won't go out of its way to collect sensitive information, but the log will contain a fairly complete transcript of Wget2's communication with the server, which may include passwords and pieces of downloaded data.
 Since the bug address is publically archived, you may assume that all bug reports are visible to the public.

-  4. If Wget has crashed, try to run it in a debugger, e.g. "gdb `which wget` core" and type "where" to get the backtrace.
+  4. If Wget2 has crashed, try to run it in a debugger, e.g. "gdb `which wget` core" and type "where" to get the backtrace.
 This may not work if the system administrator has disabled core files, but it is safe to try.